mcarman/media_server/README.md

 my personal basic media server

-or my attempts to run a media server (one of various flavors) in docker for arm 64 bit machines.
+or my attempts to run a media server (one of various flavors) in docker on arm 64 bit machines.
 Why?
 My brother has been buying movies on disc for 20 years.
 He decided to rip them to a hard drive.

 This is a front end for about 550 movies that he purchased over the years.